myna/myna-html/README.md

 By default, Myna for HTML records page views and conversions as [custom events](https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide) on Google Analytics.
 You can see your Myna data on Google by going to *Content > Events > Overview* in the sidebar.

-The category of each event is `myna`.
-By default, the action is based on the UUID of your experiment and the label is the variant name.
+Google Analytics events have a *category*, an *action* and a *label*.
+The *category* of all events from Myna for HTML is `myna`.
+By default, the *action* is based on the UUID of your experiment and the *label* is the variant name.
 For example, an experiment with UUID `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa` would create events with the following actions:

  - View events: `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa-view`
  - Conversion events: `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa-conversion`